pradeep-016/Capstone-Google-Data-Analytics/README.md

 # Cyclist Dataset Analysis

 ## Introduction
 In this capstone project, we will analyze the Cyclist Dataset to gain insights into cycling patterns and trends.
-The dataset contains information about cyclists, including their demographics, bike usage, and trip details.
+The dataset contains information about cyclists, including their demographics, bike usage, and trip details on dataset.

 ## Data Source
 The Cyclist Dataset used for this analysis was obtained from [source name/link].
 It consists of [number of records] records and [number of columns] columns.